Page Reviewed / Updated - Aug. 2019

 This depends on many factors, the most important of which are the specific drugs being purchased and the issuer of the discount drug card.
 In the best of situations, as much as 85% off the retail price can be discounted.
 Accurate data is difficult to obtain.
 However, informal studies have found an average discount of between 15% and 20% when using a discount drug card.
 Generics drugs, in addition to already being less expensive, tend to be discounted at a higher rate than their brand name equivalents.

 Can the savings be determined in advance of using the drug discount card?
 Yes and no. The discounted rates are constantly changing due to many different factors.
 It is nearly impossible to determine the exact discount for a specific card for a specific drug at a specific pharmacy.
-However, one can present their card when making a purchase, receive a quote and then elect to use or not use the card or even to not make the purchase.
+However, one can present their card when making a purchase, receive a quote, and then elect to use or not use the card, or even to not make the purchase.
 One can also call their local pharmacy and ask for a quote using the card.
+In addition, there is a drug savings card, GoodRx, that has a mobile app that allows one to find the most affordable price of the sought after medication in their area.

 There are three ways by which organizations offering discount drug cards make money.
 However, not all card issuers engage in all three ways of making money, and not all ways of making money necessarily come at the cardholder's expense.